DomiKamu/OhmerPrems/README.md

 Full versions of OhmerPrems modules are accessible only for *Prems* members (download link to full version are always sent by email).

-The registration fee to become "Prems" member is actually **$10 or 8 €**, via [PayPal](https://www.paypal.me/DominiqueCAMUS) only.
-Delivery delay for new members is less than 24 hours.
-Indicated price may change, however (this doesn't concern previously registered Prems members, of course).
+The registration fee to become "Prems" member is actually **8 €**, via [PayPal](https://www.paypal.me/DominiqueCAMUS) only.
+For other currency, do a conversion to euro.
+Delivery delay to OhmerPrems members is less than 24 hours (4-6 hours in general).
+Indicated price may change, however (this doesn't concern previously registered OhmerPrems members, of course!).

 Obviously all Prems members will benefit all lifetime updates/upgrades and future *OhmerPrems* modules, without additional charge!